stepan323446/portfolio-site/README.md

 SECRET_KEY={Your secret key}
 ```

 3. Setup your database in the `settings.py`.
-Default is `db.sqlite`:
+Default is `db.sqlite3`:
 ```py
 DATABASES = {
     'default': {